flexile-white-logo

 Area distribution

-Good utilization of fertiliser
+Good utilization of fertilizer

 Precision agriculture